turingschool/curriculum/source/projects/feed_engine_concepts.markdown

 As a user, sometimes I just want to focus on one sport.
 So I need to ability to view my feed of just one set of terms (ex: "RedSox" and "David Ortiz") to get just my baseball stories, then a higher-level feed that pull together all my sub-feeds into one place.
 I also will want to subscribe to feeds that other users create.

-### FitFeed - A Way to build community and gain support for your fitness activities and goals

-Purpose:
+### Runline - Running with Friends

 Achieving a healthy lifestyle and fitness goals can be difficult without community support.
-Our app will cultivate that support through allowing users to follow their friends' fitness journeys, and allow them to compete/compare their activities in a friendly manner.

-User Experience:
-Users will be able to follow their friends activities and goals (initially the app will focus on running activity) through the APIs mentioned below.
-Users will also be able to support those they follow by 'liking' their activities.

-APIs to Integrated:
+This app will help keep you motivated by joining your fitness data with your friends.

+The app pull data from:

-MapMyFitness
+* MapMyFitness
-RunKeeper
+* RunKeeper
-TheDailyMile
+* TheDailyMile

+With that data, as a registered user I:

+* Have a daily feed of my aggregated activities
+* Can "follow" my friends and see their activity
+* Can compare my activity to those friends
+* See trends/statistics comparing my activity to my past activity and my friends' activity

+In addition to aggregating data, I can propose runs and distribute invitations to my "friends" -- the people who both I follow and they follow me.
+These invitations have the details about the run name, distance, start and end point, time, date, and group size.
+When someone accepts the invitation it is tracked until the group fills up.